silverorange/qa-exercise/cypress/README.md

 ## Integration Tests Setup and Installation
-- run `yarn install` from the root will add cypress and cypress testing library as `devDependencies`
+Running `yarn install` from the root will add cypress and cypress testing library as `devDependencies`.

 ## Running the Tests
 1. use `yarn start` to launch the app